tatsu-lab/alpaca_eval/README.md

        Precompute and save an entire leaderboard for a given dataset / evaluator / set of models generations.

      analyze_evaluators
-       Analyze an evaluator (agreement with human, speed, price,...).
+       Analyze an evaluator and populates the evaluators leaderboard (agreement with human, speed, price,...).
 ```

 </details>